CVanchieri/Portfolio/Post_YelpNLPQuerySimilarReviews.md

 grid_search.best_score_
 ```
 ![yelp](/assets/images/QuerySimilarYelpReviews/yelp6.png) <br>
-(The goal was 51% and above.)
+(The goal was 51%.)

-#### Step 7: Use the prediction model on the created reviews to predict star rating.
+#### Step 7: Use the prediction model on the created review to predict a star rating.
 ##### .predict
 ```
 created_review = [created_review]